Financial Services

 Bill Payment and Pending Military Benefits

-No student will be able to secure an academic transcript unless all financial obligations to the University have been fulfilled.
-Similarly, no student will be awarded a diploma until all financial obligations have been fulfilled.
+No student will be awarded a diploma unless all financial obligations to the University have been fulfilled.

 D. Rebates of Undergraduate Charges